Skip to content

 Find out what goes in each recycling container

-Please note if you share bins with your neighbours, you may have recycling bins, rather than bags or boxes, but the colour coding system is the same.
+If you share bins with your neighbours, you may have recycling bins, rather than bags or boxes, but the colour coding system will be the same.

 Orange bag for cardboard